It’s a dreaded feeling that I know only too well: the frustration of my boyfriend once again coming too quickly when we have sex.

 There are a range of effective techniques you can practice when making love to help your partner learn to control his arousal levels and ejaculation.

 One technique you can get started on straight away is the start and stop method, which he can practice alone and/or with you.
-There are other techniques, such as the squeeze technique and kegels, but the start and stop is probably the easiest.
+There are other techniques, such as the squeeze technique and kegels, but the start and stop is arguably the best.

 3) Work through a self-help book together